solidc0re/solidcore-scripts/README.md

 # Instructions
 > [!NOTE]
 > **Currently in alpha stage.** Only install for testing purposes or if you're really keen.
 The uninstall script is not fully tested, but all changes instigated by the script are reversible.

-## Installing
+## Installation

+### Pre-install recommendations

-It is strongly recommended to install your favourite immutable Fedora variant on an encrypted drive.
-This option is only possible during the installation process of the OS, and not something solidcore-scripts can implement.
+1. It is strongly recommended to install your favourite immutable Fedora variant on an encrypted drive.
+This option is best done during the installation process of the OS, and not something solidcore-scripts will implement.
 See the [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/#_creating_encrypted_block_devices_in_anaconda) for more info.

-If you haven't added a password to your BIOS yet, either, then please do so and ensure that - in the boot order section - your device boots from the encrypted drive before any USB drives.
+1. If you haven't added a password to your BIOS yet, either, then please do so and ensure that - in the boot order section - your device boots from the encrypted drive before any USB drives.
 Please also ensure that SecureBoot is enabled.

+### Installing

-To install the solidcore-scripts:
+To install the solidcore-scripts, type in the following command and follow the on-screen instructions:
 ```
 wget https://raw.githubusercontent.com/solidc0re/solidcore-scripts/main/solidcore-install.sh && sudo bash solidcore-install.sh
 ```

-Then follow the on-screen instructions.

 ## Upgrading